function-store/RpiEinky/README.md

 - Use `/list_files` to see all files in the watched folder (sorted by newest first)
 - Use `/latest_file` to get info about the currently displayed file
 - Use `/cleanup_old_files` to remove old files while keeping recent ones (recommended for long-term use)
+- Use `/clear_screen` to clear the display without removing files

 **Storage Management Example:**
 ```bash